LEHP829388/Building_Apollo/README.md

 Peer validated software.
 Don't trust us.
 Run the software and verify for yourself

-Whitepaper in progress - published on block 840,000 at www.RunningApollo.com
+Whitepaper in progress - published here on block 840,000

 3 core elements:
 - Low time preference